Insitro is an innovative company with a significant presence in the field of drug discovery and development.

 Relevant Navigation

-Valued at over $1 billion, focused on chatbot development, founded in California in 2021
+Valued at over $1 billion, focused on AI biotech and privacy computing, founded in 2016, based in New York City

-Valued at $2.5 billion, focused on medical AI healthcare, founded in 2018 in Pennsylvania, USA
+Valued at $29 billion, focused on training data and annotation services, founded in 2016 and based in California, USA

 Cradle